 MINIMUM PAYMENT REQUIREMENTS.
 You can obtain advances of credit during the following period: Full Term of the Loan (the "Draw Period").
 After the Draw Period ends, the repayment period will begin.
 You will no longer be able to obtain credit advances.
 The length of the repayment period is as follows: Fifteen years from the opening date.
-Your Regular Payment will be based on a percentage of your outstanding balance, including principal and unpaid interest, as shown below or \$50.00, whichever is greater.
+Your Regular Payment will be based on a percentage of your outstanding balance as shown below or \$50.00, whichever is greater.
 Your payments will be due monthly.